-- Adjacent Walk Separated Walk Trees along Street - 1.
-Frequent traffic stops and low speeds are permitted on collector streets. - 2.
+- 1. Frequent traffic stops and low speeds are permitted on collector streets. - 2.
 Provide sidewalks on at least one side of collector streets and both sides of collector streets where functionally required.
-Buffers are preferred but not required on collector streets.

-- 3. On-street parking may be allowed on one side where secondary roads are not less than 34 feet wide.
+Buffers are preferred but not required on collector streets. - 3.
+On-street parking may be allowed on one side where secondary roads are over 28 feet wide but not less than 34 feet wide.
 Parking shall not interfere with intersections or traffic flow. - 4.
 Signs, plantings and street lighting should reinforce the designation of "collector" street.